tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 I> ### Waiting to Download...
 I> Since you're on a shared host, downloading and installing these packages will take considerably longer than doing so on your own computer.
 Don't worry if you think it's crashed -- give it time!

-Once installed, check if Django has been installed with the command `which django-admin.py`.
+Once installed, check if Django has been installed correctly.
+You can do this with the command `which django-admin.py`.
 You should receive output similar to the following example.

 {lang="text",linenos=off}
 	/home/rangodemo2019/.virtualenvs/rangoenv/bin/django-admin.py